 Microsoft Power BI

 With DataCamp Data Connector 2.0, it's easy to analyze your data in Microsoft Power BI.
-All you need to do is set up a connection using the PowerBI Athena Connector and configure it using the you can retrieve in the Groups tab.
+All you need to do is set up a connection using the PowerBI Athena Connector and configure it using the credentials you can retrieve in the Groups tab.

 This guide assumes you are using Power BI Desktop on Windows